netgrif/application-engine/docs/roles/permissions.md

 ###### Predefined role will be added

-- If there are no roles
+- If there are no other role and user list associations

 ```xml
 <document>